Thank You For Attending!

-The General Assembly model reflects the cutting-edge, international governance structure of IPM, deepening our lived commitment to our Mission, Vision, & Core Values, by:
+The General Assembly model reflects the cutting-edge, international governance structure of IPM.

-- Honoring the Partnership principle central to IPM’s programmatic initiatives
+- Honor the Partnership principle central to IPM’s programmatic initiatives

-- Strengthening the bilateral and multi-lateral sharing that has become the hallmark of IPM’s Regional Conference model
+- Strengthen the bilateral and multi-lateral sharing that has become the hallmark of IPM’s Regional Conference model

-- Enhancing its shared commitment to indigenization and interfaith collaboration
+- Enhance IPM’s shared commitment to indigenization and interfaith collaboration

 - Meran Chang Rogers, GALA